Creating Kubernetes Cluster Using Kind on local computer

 learning-kubernetes-prod

-To interact with a particular cluster, we need to specify the kind-<cluster-name>
+To interact with a particular cluster, we need to specify the kind-<cluster-name> as a context in kubectl as shown below.

 ➜ $kubectl cluster-info --context kind-learning-kubernetes-dev